hyperledger/fabric/docs/wrappers/peer_lifecycle_chaincode_preamble.md

 has been successfully committed to the channel.
 For more information, visit [Fabric chaincode lifecycle](../chaincode_lifecycle.html).

-*Note: These instructions use the Fabric chaincode lifecycle introduced in the v2.0 release.
-If you would like to use the old lifecycle to install and instantiate a chaincode, visit the [peer chaincode](peerchaincode.html) command reference.*

 ## Syntax

 The `peer lifecycle chaincode` command has the following subcommands: